 As part of a total security strategy, taking out insurance is a good first step.
 A good next step is installing an advanced solution that integrates data from existing point solutions and correlates data across all network endpoints.
-Leading managed security solutions are also applying the latest in big data analytics and machine learning to anticipate security breaches before they wreck havoc.
+Leading managed security solutions are also applying the latest in big data analytics and machine learning to anticipate security breaches before they cause havoc.

-Learn more about Masergy’s Unified Enterprise Security solution.
+Learn more about Masergy’s Managed Security solutions.